emonifi/spinner-widget/README.md

 make some methods private so that they cannot be called externally

 Add Testing!
 I was told to not take too much time on this project so i did skimp out on testing.
 Sorry!

+make it more apparant that it has completed when the % is hidden